CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-existing.md

 ### Prerequisites

-* Approval from Amazon Web Services in the form of a Share-Shift agreement.
+* Approval from Amazon Web Services in the form of an agreement.

 * Access to Cloud Application Manager.